Mayank189/Python-Assigment/README.md

 # Python-Assignment

-#Some of Pyhton coding question which solved as an assignemnt.
+#Python coding question which solved as a part of an assignement.